Sameed995/ToDo/README.md

-# ✅ Todo Universe 🪐
+# ✅ Todo Universe

-**Todo Universe** is a full-stack MERN Todo app that lets users manage tasks with a clean UI, drag-and-drop Task Board, login/register system, and motivational quotes.
-Guest users can try the app with limited features.
+**Todo Universe** is a full-stack MERN application for managing your daily tasks with an intuitive UI, user authentication, and a drag-and-drop task board.
+It supports authenticated users as well as guests (with limited access).

 ---

-## 🔍 Features
+## 🌟 Features

-- 📝 Add / Delete tasks
+- 📝 Add, update, and delete todos
-- ✅ Mark tasks complete/incomplete
+- ✅ Mark tasks as completed/incomplete
-- 🔄 Automatically sync completed tasks to the "Done" column
+- 📂 Categorize tasks as: To Do, In Progress, and Done
-- 🪄 Drag-and-drop Task Board (To Do / In Progress / Done)
+- 🧲 Drag-and-drop Task Board (Kanban style)
-- 🔐 Register & Login with JWT
+- 👤 User Authentication (JWT-based login/register)
-- ⚠️ Guest users can add only 1 task
+- 🧪 Guest mode: Add 1 task without logging in
-- 💬 Rotating motivational quotes on Home page
+- 💡 Rotating motivational quotes
-- 💻 Clean, modern responsive UI
+- 🎨 Modern, clean, responsive UI

 ---

-## 🛠️ Tech Stack
+## 🔧 Tech Stack

-**Frontend (React):**
+**Frontend:**
 - React.js
+- CSS3 (custom + responsive)
-- @hello-pangea/dnd
+- @hello-pangea/dnd (for drag and drop)
-- React Router
+- React Router DOM

+**Backend:**
-- Custom CSS
+- Node.js

-**Backend (Node + Express):**
 - Express.js
-- MongoDB + Mongoose
+- MongoDB with Mongoose
-- JWT (JSON Web Token)
+- JWT for authentication
-- dotenv, CORS
+- CORS and dotenv

 ---